Timeline of the COVID-19 pandemic in Massachusetts: March 8–14

 On March 8, the MDPH reported 15 more presumptive cases of COVID-19, all of which were individuals present at the Biogen conference, bringing the total to 28.
 In response to the outbreak, Biogen instituted remote work.
 The fifteen new presumptive cases included five from Suffolk County, five from Middlesex County, four from Norfolk County, and one whose county of residence was unknown.
 Officials in North Carolina reported that five residents of Wake County tested positive for COVID-19; all five were participants in the previous week's Biogen meeting in Boston.

 Items out of stock at a CVS Pharmacy in Westford, March 10, 2020.

 On March 10, the first evidence of community transmission, also known as community spread, was found in a handful of cases in the Berkshires.
 A man in Sudbury tested presumptive positive for COVID-19, and the first case in Essex County was also reported.
+"Governor Charlie Baker declared a state of emergency, giving the Administration more flexibility to respond to the Coronavirus outbreak."

 On March 12, there were 108 people in Massachusetts with confirmed or presumptive cases of COVID-19.
 Among those cases, 82 (75% of the total) were associates or employees of Biogen.
 Governor Baker said the state had tested more than 200 patients and had the capacity to test up to 5,000.
 The Boston Marriott Long Wharf hotel, which had hosted the Biogen company gathering, closed temporarily.
 In a letter to their guests, the hotel said it made the decision in cooperation with the Boston Public Health Commission.
 Acton-Boxborough announced school closures from March 13 until March 20.

 On March 13, the Boston Marathon was postponed from April 20 until September 14.
 A few hours later, Governor Baker prohibited gatherings of more than 250 people.
 The measure was targeted at large events and exempted most workplaces, transit buildings, polling locations, government buildings, and schools.
 Cardinal O'Malley, the Roman Catholic Archbishop of Boston, announced that all daily and Sunday masses and other religious services would be suspended in the Archdiocese of Boston until further notice.
 Boston Mayor Marty Walsh announced that Boston Public Schools would be closed starting on March 17 until April 27.
 Woburn announced that a presumptive positive case in the city had been confirmed as negative.

 On March 14, Cape Cod (Barnstable County) confirmed its first case, a man in his 60s from Sandwich.
 Officials in Worcester and Malden both announced their respective cities' first confirmed case of COVID-19, both linked to Biogen.
 Of the state's 138 cases, 104 (75%) could be traced to employees or contacts of Biogen.

 A 59-year-old Worcester man died on a flight from Dubai to Boston, sparking speculation that he had died from COVID-19.
 He had been sick with gastrointestinal problems and was in cardiac arrest during the flight.
 On March 16, Massachusetts State Police said an autopsy revealed he did not have COVID-19.